 1. PUT THE TEAM IN FAMILY

-And it’s not always down to the men of the household not stepping up, it can also be down to social conditioning of both men and women and also, us women thinking that no-one else can do the job as well.
+And it’s not always down to the men of the household not stepping up.
+It can also be down to the social conditioning of both men and women and also us women thinking that no one else can do the job as well.

 There are different schools of thought on whether kids should get paid for doing chores or not.
-My line of thought is that it is great for kids to understand that everyone in a family has a shared responsibility to each other and that it is great for anyone’s self esteem to feel useful.
+I think it is great for kids to understand that everyone in a family has a shared responsibility to each other and that it is great for anyone’s self-esteem to feel useful.

 2. HAVE A DIGITAL FAMILY COMMAND CENTRE

-We use our command centre for our schedules, sharing out the household chores, managing all the bills and financials and all the other assorted todo lists of family life.
+We use our command centre for our schedules, sharing the household chores, managing all the bills and financials and all the other assorted to-do lists of family life.

-I first started using Trello when I launched a startup a few years back.
-I found it such a simple but effective way to keep my startup team on track, that I started adding personal tasks onto it.
+I started using Trello when I launched a startup a few years back.
+I found it such a simple but effective way to keep my startup team on track that I started adding personal tasks.

 Then I realised it was worth inviting my husband to share the family hub board I’d created.
-A couple of years on, our daughter is part of the family team too!
+A couple of years later, our daughter is also part of the family team!

-If you’ve never tried Trello and fancy giving it a shot, I’ve put together a short course of bitesize videos to help you quickly get your own family command centre set up on Trello.
+If you’ve never tried Trello and fancy giving it a shot, I’ve compiled a short course of bitesize videos to help you quickly set up your own family command centre on Trello.

-You always get notifications through ahead of whatever subscription or bill plan is due to be renewed, so you have space to do the research if you have the time and brain bandwidth, but you can also relax safe in the knowledge that everything will roll on regardless if you don’t.
+You always get notifications ahead of whatever subscription or bill plan is due to be renewed, so you have space to do the research if you have the time and brain bandwidth.
+Still, you can also relax safe in the knowledge that everything will roll on regardless.

-I tend to do an annual financial health check at the start of each year, where I look at our family finances, our monthly budget and work out if we need to switch things up or down.
+I tend to do an annual financial health check at the start of each year, where I look at our family finances and our monthly budget and work out if we need to switch things up or down.

 4. MEAL PLAN

-I used to use a google sheet, I had a great system set up with one sheet for the weekly meal plan and another sheet set up as a library of links to all our favourite recipes.
+I used to use a google sheet.
+I had a great system set up with one sheet for the weekly meal plan and another sheet as a library of links to all our favourite recipes.

-But I had a brainwave a couple of year ago that it would be great to use Trello as our family meal planner, so that’s what I did and I LOVE it!
-It honestly makes meal planning so easy, which is part of the secret to keeping up with meal planning.
-It also, dare I say it, makes it fun, because meal planning with Trello is a really visual and therefore mouthwatering experience!
+But I had a brainwave a couple of years ago that it would be great to use Trello as our family meal planner, so that’s what I did, and I LOVE it!
+It makes meal planning easy, which is part of the secret to keeping up with meal planning.
+Dare I say it?
+It makes it fun because meal planning with Trello is a really visual and mouthwatering experience!

 I’ve put together a meal planning made easy post, which takes you through every step of setting up a meal planning system that works for you, including a quick overview of how I’ve set mine up on Trello.